 It will certainly be intriguing to see how HANNAH PEEL’s next recorded material progresses and from what was showcased tonight, it should further her position as one of the UK’s best electronic artists.

-Sounds were panned and shifted back and forth across the Village Underground PA and throughout the evening, there were several controlled, almost MY BLOODY VALENTINE Valentine wall-of-sound moments with a mid-track sub bass moving some serious air.
+Throughout the evening, there were several controlled, almost MY BLOODY VALENTINE wall-of-sound moments with a mid-track sub bass moving some serious air.

 With the exception of the intro, Doyle’s set was comprised of a pick of the vocal tracks from his two albums ‘Total Strife Forever’ and ‘Culture of Volume’.

 One of the highlights of the latter, ‘Turn Away’ followed and gave an early outing for some live bass playing and a chance to explore the space at the back of the stage.

 The combination of the electric bass and Doyle’s satorial suited and booted dress sense recalled a combination of a young Andy McCluskey (with admittedly better dance moves!) and one of the guys from MIRRORS, the use of the live instrument really helping to bring some of the tracks to life and adding even more visual appeal.

 The gospel-influenced ‘Looking For Someone’ followed and Doyle’s single voice easily managed to carry the track, which on record has some serious multi-layering going on.
 The song climaxed in another bass workout and dissolved into a malstrom of FX and feedback.

 During ‘Dripping Down’, a sweat-soaked Doyle was appropriately thrown a towel and then spent much of the rest of the set using it because of the sheer physicality used in performing the songs on show.